In this four-part workshop, learn from textile artist Aaron Sanders Head how to turn kitchen scraps and foraged plants into natural dyes.

 Onion skins have a secret.
 They, like many kinds of plant matter, can be transformed into a palette of brilliant colors—dyes ranging from copper to deep mustard.
 In this four-part online course, we’ll learn how to create natural dyes using everything from kitchen scraps to foraged plants.
 We’ll begin with the basics, learning the tools and terms needed to get started before setting up a dye bath and diving into the process.
 Not only will we use food scraps, plant dye powders, and extracts to color textiles, but we’ll also learn how to forage for regional dyestuff, depending on your local ecology.
 By the end of this workshop, you’ll walk away with a palette of fabrics dyed using local plants or extracts and powders, as well as a repeatable method for creating color from the contents of your compost bin.

-There are four total sessions included in this purchase, each lasting for 1.5 hours on four Sundays beginning November 22 (skipping November 29).
+There are four total sessions included in this purchase, each lasting for 1.5 hours on Sundays

 Atlas Obscura Online Courses